 In the 1960s psychedelics became an important symbol in the counterculture movement in the US and UK.

 Because of their rising popularity, and the disillusionment with “the system” that psychedelics caused, at the 1971 UN Convention on Psychotropic Substances psychedelics were banned.

 In 1968 the US federally banned psilocybin.
 2 years later it was labeled as a Schedule 1 drug along with cannabis and LSD.

 Leveraging fears and fraudulent research, President Nixon passed the Controlled Substances Act in 1971 launching the extremely harmful War on Drugs.

-For thirty years, until the late 1990s research on Psilocybin was put on hold until The University of Zurich started conducting research again in 1997.
-The study, which found that Psilocybin increases certain brain activity, catalyzed research at other institutions.
+For thirty years, until the late 1990s research on psilocybin was put on hold until The University of Zurich started conducting research in 1997.
+The study, which found that psilocybin increases brain activity, catalyzed research at other institutions.

 These promising findings have led to a loosening of restrictions and the push for decriminalization and legalization across the country.

 Like reading about the history of psilocybin?
 Want to learn more about the amazing world of fungi?
 Check out the Mushroom Revival Blog and Podcast.
 While microdosing psilocybin isn't legal everywhere yet, our products are!
 Leverage the power of functional mushrooms today by adding Mushroom Revival's capsules, tinctures, powders, or gummies to your wellness routine.
 For some incredible functional mushroom products (but no psilocybin), check out our shop!